fastapi/fastapi/docs/en/docs/python-types.md

 As Python advances, **newer versions** come with improved support for these type annotations and in many cases you won't even need to import and use the `typing` module to declare the type annotations.

 If you can choose a more recent version of Python for your project, you will be able to take advantage of that extra simplicity.

-See some examples below.
+In all the docs there are examples compatible with each version of Python (when there's a difference).

+For example "**Python 3.6+**" means it's compatible with Python 3.6 or above (including 3.7, 3.8, 3.9, 3.10, etc).
+And "**Python 3.9+**" means it's compatible with Python 3.9 or above (including 3.10, etc).

+If you can use the **latest versions of Python**, use the examples for the latest version, those will have the **best and simplest syntax**, for example, "**Python 3.10+**".

 #### List